microsoft/pxt-microbit/docs/teachertool.md

 ## Overview

-The teacher tool is a mechanism for constructing a checklist of requirements and running that list automatically against projects in quick succession.
+The [Teacher Tool]( https://microbit.makecode.com/beta--eval) is a mechanism for constructing a checklist of requirements for an assignment and running that list automatically against projects in quick succession.
 This allows teachers to build a checklist, then easily evaluate any number of projects based on that checklist.
-Projects must be evaluated one at a time, but with auto-run enabled, you can update the loaded project by providing a new share link, at which point the rules will automatically be re-run on the new project.
+Projects are evaluated one at a time, but with auto-run enabled, you can update the loaded project by providing a new share link, at which point the rules will automatically be re-run on the new project.

-You can access the beta version of the teacher tool here: https://microbit.makecode.com/beta--eval
+[Teacher tool video/gif goes here]

-## Tool Features
+## Teacher Tool Features

 ### Creating, Editing, and Running a Checklist

 #### 1. Creating a new rubric

-A user can create a new rubric using the "New Rubric" card (or from the "..." action menu).
+A user creates a new rubric using the **New Rubric** card (or from the **...** action menu).
 If there is already an "in progress" checklist, a warning will appear asking if it is okay to overwrite it.

 ![New Rubric](/static/teachertool/new-rubric.png)